albasitdikova/NLP_analysis_Vogue/README.md

 Social media, marketing companies.

 # Possible impacts of your project:
-This information could be useful for social media, to make better advertising for users who reads vogue And it will help to put right advertising
+This information could be useful for social media, to make better advertising for users who reads vogue.

 # Tools Used:
 - Python